invoiceninja/invoiceninja.github.io/docs/user-guide/quickbooks.md

 # QuickBooks

-Invoice Ninja's QuickBooks connection supports importing data from Quickbooks to Invoice Ninja and also syncing your Invoice Ninja data to Quickbooks.
+Invoice Ninja's QuickBooks Online connection can import data from QuickBooks into Invoice Ninja and push Invoice Ninja activity back to QuickBooks.

-This allows you to create and get paid within Invoice Ninja _and_ if you want an ongoing accounting integration, keep your data in sync in Quickbooks.
+This allows you to create invoices and get paid in Invoice Ninja, while also keeping QuickBooks connected if you want an ongoing accounting integration.

 ## Quick Start

-### Connect Quickbooks To Invoice Ninja
+### Connect QuickBooks to Invoice Ninja

 To link a QuickBooks company, go to Settings > Account Management > Integrations and click the QuickBooks button to start the OAuth flow.